Explore how your team can use Hiver.

 Template 1: Expressing Genuine Empathy and Understanding

-This template is centered on genuinely understanding the customer’s feelings and situation, offering heartfelt apologies, and demonstrating that their emotions and concerns are valid and taken seriously.
+This template aims to genuinely understand the customer’s feelings and situation.
+It should apologize sincerely and show that their emotions and concerns are valid and taken seriously.

 Template 2: Acknowledging the Customer’s Frustration